fernandoapeguero/NBA_API/README.md

 In this project for unnitest in your local machine pleas update the postgres URI information on the test_api file to match your own postgres database.

+### Steps To Unittest

+* Go to the model file and change the Environment variable of the database from DATABASE_URL to LOCAL_DATABASE_URL
+* Create your local database and update the name in the bash file URI.
+* Apply flask migration to the file example Python manage.py db upgrade
+* Restore data to the databse for testing purposes
+* Run Uniitest

 ### Importing Data to Postgres

 There is a file call db_nba.dump that is with the project it haves some data thtat can be use for testing purposes.
 To import the data to your postgress database use this command